 Also, you won’t have to download any software or patch or update it, as everything happens in the background.
 On the flip side, you will need a constant internet connection to use its web app.
 Recently, the company has also launched native apps for Windows and macOS platforms, however, there’s still no app for Linux users.

 The UI of Figma is very much like Sketch so you will find yourself right at home.
-Coming to its features, Figma brings feature-rich prototyping tool which allows you to quickly create beautiful prototypes and allows you to share them with your client with just one click.
+Coming to its features, Figma brings a feature-rich prototyping tool that allows you to quickly create beautiful prototypes and allows you to share them with your client with just one click.

 Its pen tool is very powerful and uses vector networks.
 It also supports 60 FPS interactive editing with pixel-perfect previews and export.
 Another benefit of Figma is that all your work is automatically synced to the cloud with specific version history so you don’t have to worry about saving or uploading your files.

 Figma also works great for teams.
-There’s a shared team library where all the assets are shared across the team members so they all have access to the same assets at all the time.
+There’s a shared team library where all the assets are shared across the team members so they all have access to the same assets at all times.
 That said, this feature is reserved for professional users only.
-Figma has received a ton of praise from designers across the board and you should definitely check it out.
+Figma has received a ton of praise from designers across the board and you should definitely check it out in 2023.

 - Cloud Syncing